jackmparker/accordable.js/README.md

 # accordable.js
 ---------------

-A fully loaded jQuery accordion to fulfill all your accordion needs!
+A fully loaded yet lightweight jQuery accordion to fulfill all your accordion needs!
+Only 4k zipped!

+This is my first jQuery plugin.
+Any **courteous** and **constructive** critique is welcome!

 ##Set Up